Poolitzer/poolitzer.github.io/_pages/methods.md

 * content

 _Required_  Pass it as a node list.
-Find out about nodes [here]({{ site.baseurl }}{% link _pages/node.md %})
+You can find out about nodes [here]({{ site.baseurl }}{% link _pages/node.md %}).

 * author_name

+* author_url

-_Not required_ only pass this if you want to change it, otherwise you can ignore that.
+_Not required_ Only pass them if you want to change it, otherwise you can ignore that.

-* auth_url

-_Not required_ you can pass it here, if you already have one in your account, you don't need to.

 * return_content

-__Not required_ Boolean.
+_Not required_ Boolean.
 Default is true.
 If you don't need to work with content in your skript, you can set this to false and take a bit load off the Telegram Servers.
 But keep in mind that they are used to handle a lot more traffic then your little API call does, so no need to change that as well.

 ```python
 from Dreamgraph import start